 I wanted to do this for many years but could never make the decision.
 Although it’s an annoying process, I’m glad I finally started it because I see my teeth are becoming straight!

 My top front teeth have always bugged me.
-They weren’t buck teeth, but they jutted out a little from the teeth on each side.
+They weren’t bucked teeth, but they jutted out a little from the tooth on each side.
 In my adult years, I noticed they were being pushed out even further.

 I learned it is common for adult teeth to crowd as we age.
 Awful!

 - Take molds of your teeth to send off to the lab by putting what feels like silly putty on your top and bottom teeth.
 It’s not the most comfortable process, but it’s not painful.

 - Take x-rays.

 - Send the molds off to the Invisalign lab to get your trays created.

 Upon receiving the molds, Invisalign decides how many trays you will need for your treatment.
-It takes about 6 weeks to get the plastic, BPA free alignment trays back from the lab.
+It takes about six weeks to get the plastic, BPA free alignment trays back from the lab.

-The treatment plan is to wear each set of trays for 2 weeks.
+The treatment plan is to wear each set of trays for two weeks.
 They gave me 20 trays, so I was theoretically supposed to wear these for 40 weeks.

 After the treatment, you get a retainer to wear at night time for a year or more, depending on your treatment plan.

 Cost: $6200 ouch!
 Not cheap at all.
 I heard the price can be about $4000 if you shop around?
 It’s important to go with a place you won’t mind frequently visiting though -don’t go for price alone.
 You spend a lot of time at your dentist during the Invisalign process so you need to like them.
 Find free dental quotes here.

 Once your trays arrive, the orthodontist or dentist will give you one tray to wear for a 2-week start.

 My first 2 weeks with Invisalign

 - It was hard for me to talk without lisping on day 1 and 2.
-By Day 3 I got used to it and spoke 95% normally.
+By Day 3 I was used to it and spoke 95% normally.